 A new series celebrating today´s winter solstice and all winter things.

 Here at babaà we embrace the opportunity to cosy up that winter gives to us, bundling up in knits for long winter walks, sharing food by candlelight.
-And now that December is very much upon us, we asked some of our babaà friends to tell us what wintering looks like for them, how do they feed themselves through the months of short cold days and long dark nights?
+And now that December is very much upon us, we asked one of our babaà friends to tell us what wintering looks like for them, how do they feed themselves through the months of short cold days and long dark nights?

 Darker days and slower bones.
 The most noticeable shifts for me since the golden Autumn.
 As the wind howls off the sea and whips around our house, threatening at our windows, a bleakness tried desperately to hang in the air.